 Generally speaking, standard ground shipping takes 1 to 5 days in the contiguous 48 states.
 See our detailed shipping map here.

 Is there a phone number I can reach you at?

 Our toll free phone number is (888) 872-0228.
 We're available seven days per week, from 8AM Eastern Time to 8PM Eastern Standard Time during the work week, and 9AM to 4PM Eastern Standard Time on Saturday and Sunday.
 You're also more than welcome to send us a message at firstname.lastname@example.org, and we'll get right back with you.

 What forms of payment do you accept?

 The typical credit cards such as Visa, Mastercard, American Express are all accepted, along with checks and PayPal.

 Are you honest people?

 We are.
-Our business has been around since 2010, we have an A+ rating from the Better Business Bureau, and we’re a Google Trusted Store
+Our business has been around since 2010, and we have an A+ rating from the Better Business Bureau.

 More importantly, we can be reached via phone and email if you have any questions, and we put extra effort into correcting any problems and truly assisting customers in any way we can.

 Our goal is keep our customers satisfied by providing them with funeral home quality urns at more than half-off of funeral home pricing, a greater selection of beautiful urns, and engraving options to personalize each cremation urn.